Skip to content

 A horn you can fill with paint, but you can't paint the surface.

-Gabriel's Horn is thus: suppose you have the function $y = \frac{1}{x}$ where $x \in \mathbb{R}^+, 1 \leq x \leq \infty$, rotated around the $x$ axis; not too difficult to conceptualize, it looks like a horn of sorts.
-But here's the paradox.
+Here's how it works: take the function $y = \frac{1}{x}$ where $x \in \mathbb{R}^+, 1 \leq x \leq \infty$, and rotate it around the $x$ axis.
+Not too hard to picture—it looks like a horn.
+But here's where it gets weird.

 $$